 Equipment Lifespan

-The life span of a condensing furnace will depend on the brand, model and other factors.
-Generally speaking, a condensing furnace is likely to last between 10-20 years with proper maintenance and regular service.
-If your heating system doesn’t have regular furnace maintenance, the equipment may have a significantly shorter life span.
+The life span of a condensing furnace depends on the brand, model and other factors.
+In most cases, a condensing furnace should last between 10-20 years with proper maintenance and regular service.
+If your heating system doesn’t have regular furnace maintenance, the unit may struggle to perform as well, ultimately failing earlier than anticipated.

 Do Variable-Speed Furnaces Run Nonstop?

-A variable-speed furnace doesn’t need to stay on all the time.
-Rather, it runs at different speeds depending on the temperature in your home as well as the amount of energy it uses to sustain that temperature.
+A variable-speed furnace doesn’t run all the time.
+Alternatively, it runs at different speeds according to the temperature in your Georgetown home as well as the amount of energy it needs to sustain that temperature.

-When sufficient energy is required to maintain your desired temperature level, the furnace will increase to a higher speed in order to keep up with demand.
+When sufficient energy is needed to maintain your set temperature level, the furnace will switch to a higher speed in order to keep up with demand.
 This allows for more efficient heating in your home while also offering quieter operation.

 Guide to Two-Stage Furnaces